 Contact Information: Inquiries and Availability

 An essayist, memoirist, and journalist with an MFA in Nonfiction Writing from the University of Iowa.
 An enterprising reporter, simpatico storyteller and thought-provoking speaker, she is fascinated by a range of social and scientific topics.
 Her art and aim is to bring challenging subjects comfortably and refreshingly to light.
-Her literary work has appeared in numerous anthologies and publications including the Best American series, the New York Times, Huffington Post, The Sun, Brain, Child and many others.
+Her literary work has appeared in numerous anthologies and publications including the Best American series, the New York Times, The Atlantic, The CUT, Huffington Post, The Sun, Brain, Child and many others.
 She contributes essay-reviews to the Seattle Review of Books.
 Rough's award-winning writing and memorable talks on subjects ranging from science and sexuality to parenting and the writer’s life have reached audiences across the U.S. and abroad.

 Born and raised in the Pacific Northwest, she has lived in the Midwest and in the Netherlands and now resides in Seattle with her family.